StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/backends/optim.md

     )
 ```

-A model with this optimizer object will use Newtons method (= hessian based optimization) with a back tracking linesearch and a certain initial step length guess.
+A model with this optimizer object will use BFGS (!not L-BFGS) with a back tracking linesearch and a certain initial step length guess.
 Also, the trace of the optimization will be printed to the console.

 For a list of all available algorithms and options, we refer to [this page](https://julianlsolvers.github.io/Optim.jl/stable/#user/config/) of the `Optim.jl` manual.